 For a complete list of activities all over the country, check this link: National Indigenous Peoples Day celebrations.

-Manitoban newcomers will find many opportunities to participate in the celebrations and discover various aspects of Indigenous culture on National Indigenous Peoples Day.
+Manitoban newcomers will discover various aspects of Indigenous culture on National Indigenous Peoples Day.
 It is a wonderful opportunity to celebrate with our Indigenous brothers and sisters and learn more about how they have enriched and continue to enrich Canada’s multicultural landscape.

 We'd love to hear from you!